Below you will find information about recent events, policy initiatives and legal changes intended to support families in Europe.

 Hosted by the Irish Presidency of the EU in Dublin Castle, COFACE and the Irish Countrywomen’s Association co-organised the conference, “Vulnerable Families- What can Europe do?” on the 4th and 5th February 2013.
 The conference focused on the most vulnerable families in the EU who, in such an economic and social climate, are at risk of poverty and exclusion from the labour market.
 At such times of austerity these vulnerable families are increasingly at risk of not being able to access housing, social and health services and discussions at the conference sought to focus on how these challenges might be confronted.
 The aim to give vulnerable families in Europe a platform was realised and the Roadmap for Vulnerable Families 2020 was a key outcome of the conference.

 COFACE not only studies how families live and the challenges they face, but also aims to address how policy might be shaped to try and make the lives of men, women and children happier, and the decisions they make easier.
 In 2010 COFACE initially proposed that 2014 should be a year to focus on family well-being.
-Having advocated strongly since this initial proposal, COFACE and its members have now received positive reactions from the European Parliament and the European Commission to have 2014 designated the European Year for Reconciling Work and Family Life.
-Whilst one focus of the year aims to match people’s skills to jobs, it also aims to improve the well-being and lives of European citizens.
-COFACE hopes that 2014 will mark a year of positive change for families in Europe.
+Having advocated strongly since this initial proposal, COFACE has prepared a campaign designated to support Reconciling Work and Family Life in 2014.
+Whilst one focus of the campagin aims to match people’s skills to jobs, it also aims to improve the well-being and lives of European citizens.
+COFACE hopes that the 2014 campaign will mark a year of positive change for families in Europe.

 Within the framework of the Europe 2020 Strategy, the European Commission plans to publish a Recommendation on Child Poverty.
 In order to produce this document, the Commission has been working with representatives from Member States within the Social Protection Committee (SPC).
 On 27 June 2012, the SPC adopted an advisory report to the European Commission (EC) on the Recommendation, entitled Tackling and Preventing Child Poverty, Promoting Child Well-being, which fed into the Council Conclusions on Preventing and tackling child poverty and social exclusion and promoting children's well-being.
 Following the release of Council Conclusions, the Commission is expected to have voted on the final Recommendation on Child Poverty by the end of 2012.